laderast/RBootcamp_old/chapter1.md

 *** =instructions
 - If you need to remember variable names, you can always call `head(gap1992)` or `colnames(gap1992)` in the console.
 - Recreate the above graphic by mapping the right variables to the right aesthetic elements.
-Remember, you can try plots out in the console.
+Remember, you can try plots out in the console before you submit your answer.

 *** =sample_code
 ```{r}